bpardee/ruminate/README.md

     end

 Create a directory config/ruminate and put yaml files representing the monitoring that you want to perform.
-For instance, you might create the file config/ruminate/my_model.yml that looks as follows:
+For instance, you might create the file config/ruminate/my_model.yml that looks as follows (All of the fields prefixed with graph_ and under plots are related to munin fields, see the munin documentation for what those mean.
+The others should be fairly self explanatory):

     MyModel:
       - :name: times